ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-10-ensemble-learning.md

 # Boosting ensemble

 A boosting algorithm works in a sequential manner.
 The output from a model is fed as input to the next model in a sequential way.
 Each model tries to correct the errors in the previous model.
 Models are added sequentially until a stopping condition is met in the boosting method.
-Owing to the employment of additive combination there is reduction in bias in the boosting ensemble.
+Owing to the employment of additive combination there is **reduction of bias** in the ensemble.

 ![boost](https://github.com/user-attachments/assets/afc63f1c-e59f-4cd7-afc5-3ee48b22bbba)